Star Trek: Picard season 3: Development

 In February 2019, during development of the series Star Trek: Picard, star Patrick Stewart said "we are set up for possibly three years of this show".
 Showrunner Michael Chabon and the writers were reported in January 2020 to have begun work on a second and third season, with Terry Matalas joining them to fill the void that would be created by Chabon's planned departure later that year.
-CBS officially announced the second season then, but did not confirm an informal third season green-light.
-The latter allowed the second and third seasons to be filmed back-to-back, which helped save costs and simplify scheduling.
-Stewart officially announced the season in September 2021, shortly after filming had begun.
-By February 2022, the producers had decided to end the series with the third season.
-Matalas served as the sole showrunner for the season.
+CBS officially announced the second season, but did not confirm an informal green-light for the third season.
+The second and third seasons were set to be filmed back-to-back, to save costs and simplify scheduling.
+Matalas became co-showrunner of the second season with executive producer Akiva Goldsman, but half-way through production on the season Matalas switched to being sole showrunner of the third.
+This happened later than planned because of the COVID-19 pandemic and issues with writing the second season.
+Matalas brought several creatives from his series 12 Monkeys to work on the third season, including writers Christopher Monfette and Sean Tretta, editor Drew Nichols, composer Stephen Barton, and several actors.
+Stewart officially announced the third season in September 2021, shortly after filming had begun.
+In February 2022, Goldsman confirmed that the third season would be the last for the series.